A New Year’s Day visit to Mt. Monadnock

 The Pondicherry refuge is a cooperative venture of state, federal, and private organizations.
 A good guide to the Pondicherry trails can be found in the Jefferson Dome chapter of Kim Nilsen’s book 50 Hikes North of the White Mountains.

-That spiky hill in Goffstown
+South Uncanoonuc: that spiky hill in Goffstown

-The twin Uncanoonuc hills in Goffstown are my landmarks for knowing I’m nearly home whenever I come back from even a short trip out of my area.
+The twin Uncanoonuc hills in Goffstown, New Hampshire are my landmarks for knowing I’m nearly home whenever I come back from even a short trip out of my area.
 North Uncanoonuc looks forested and fresh, while South has 14 antennae and cell towers on its summit, making it look a bit like a geographic porcupine.
 I can’t complain too much about the towers, since I like having cell service & similar conveniences.
 Any map I consult calls these the Uncanoonuc Mountains, but when you read that, bear in mind that these “mountains” top out around 1300′.

 I started up South Uncanoonuc from the kiosk for a short late-afternoon hike, carrying the map I had downloaded & printed.
 Conditions are typical for November.
 South’s trails are covered with slippery oak leaves, and a few of the boggy spots already have a thin skin of ice.
 Major trail intersections have either snowmobile signs or trail markers.
 Most minor trails as shown on the map are easy to spot, though they’re unsigned.
 A power line cut across the slope includes a well-defined trail, which today saw bike traffic along with a few hikers.
-It was a great day to enjoy the view of Manchester (see photo) from South’s summit ledges.
+It was a great day to enjoy the view of the city of Manchester from South’s summit ledges.
 I could almost forget that a cell tower was right behind me.

 If I had had more time, I could have continued down the other side of South Uncanoonuc on either of two trails that end at Uncanoonuc Lake.
 A full morning or afternoon could easily be given to wandering these trails and visiting both summits.
 Bring water & snacks – the closest store & restrooms are on Mast Road, a couple of miles north of the trail kiosk on Mountain Road.
 There’s a paved road from South’s summit to Back Mountain Road, and if you want a good workout without going into the woods, you can drive to the summit (no good parking at the base)and walk down to the base & back.
 But why would I want to avoid the woods on a day like this?